Reading and Phonics

 The more that you read, the more things you will know.
 The more that you learn, the more places you'll go! - Dr Seuss

-At Hale we place a great importance on reading and developing in children a love of reading for pleasure.
+At Hyde we place a great importance on reading and developing in children a love of reading for pleasure.
 We have a well stocked library which children are encouraged to use and each year take part in the Hampshire Picture Book Awards.

 Reading in key stage 1: